 - Turn your slow cooker off and allow the wax to harden a bit before carefully removing the molds.

-13. Catch unwanted condensation with a towel placed under your slow cooker lid.
+13. Catch unwanted condensation by placing a towel just under the lid.

 14. Make your home smell good by using your slow cooker as a potpourri warmer.

-THIS is how to use a crockpot during the holidays!
+This is one of our favorite crockpot ideas to use during the holidays!
 Boil cinnamon sticks, apple peels, orange rinds, whole cloves, cranberries, and other delicious-smelling ingredients in water.
 Cook it on high, uncovered, and check it every couple of hours.
 Add water as needed to keep everything from drying out or burning.

 15. Make your own crockpot yogurt with just two ingredients.

-Homemade, healthy yogurt starts in…your slow cooker!
-This slow cooker recipe is simple (you only need two cheap ingredients) and yields enough to freeze for smoothies!
+You can make homemade, healthy yogurt in your slow cooker!
+This recipe is simple (you only need two cheap ingredients) and yields enough to freeze for smoothies.

 What you’ll need

-- 8 ounces of plain yogurt (you can also use Greek) with live cultures — just look on the ingredient list
+- 8 ounces of plain yogurt (you can also use Greek) with live cultures — just look at the ingredient list.